Input phase noise in Gaussian Boson sampling: MPO formalism

-As mentioned earlier, the MPS decomposition (\ref{MPS_decomposition}) is especially convenient for calculating the R\'enyi entropies, since $\lambda^{[j]}$ are the vectors of Schmidt coefficients for different bipartitions of the system (see equation (\ref{Schmidt_decomposition}) for details) .
-Using the Schmidt coefficients the R\'enyi entropy can be calculated as,
+As mentioned earlier, the MPS decomposition (\ref{MPS_decomposition}) is especially convenient for calculating the R\'enyi (and von Neumann) entropies for different bipartitions, since $\lambda^{[j]}$ are the vectors of Schmidt coefficients for different bipartitions of the system (see Eq.~(\ref{Schmidt_decomposition}) for details).
+Using the Schmidt coefficients, the R\'enyi entropy of a pure state $\rho$ can be calculated as,

-and similarly for the von Neumann entropy
+and similarly for the von Neumann entropy,

-As was discussed in \cite{MPO_Approximability_Jarkovsky_2020,lossy_BS_MPO_Oh_2021,lossy_GBS_MPO_entropy_Liu_2023}, for MPO simulations the situation becomes more complicated.
-When considering MPO simulations the tensors $\lambda^{[j]}$ represent the following decomposition
+As was discussed in \cite{lossy_BS_MPO_Oh_2021,lossy_GBS_MPO_entropy_Liu_2023,MPO_Approximability_Jarkovsky_2020}, for MPO simulations the situation becomes more complicated.
+When considering MPO simulations the tensors $\lambda^{[j]}$ represent the following decomposition:

-The sum $\sum_{\alpha_k}\abs{\lambda^{[k]}_{\alpha_k}}^2$ is constant during the MPO simulation, but does not necessarily need to be equal to one, therefore before calculating entropies we normalize each vector $\lambda^{[k]}$ to one.
-From these $\lambda$ coefficients one can again calculate the R\'enyi or von Neumann entropy of the k-th bipartition defined as in (\ref{von_Neumann_EE_lambda}) and (\ref{Renyi_EE_lambda}).
-However, in the MPO case they are not the same as state entropies (\ref{Renyi_EE_state}) and (\ref{von_Neumann_EE_state}).
-Instead they are known in the literature as Operator Entanglement Entropies \cite{dephasing_MPO_22,operator_entanglement_entropy_equilibrium,operator_entanglement_entropy_chaos_Zhou_2017,operator_entanglement_entropy_chaos_Wang_2019}.
-In the case of pure states the operator entanglement entropy is twice the state entanglement entropy, but for mixed states that is not necessarily true.
-Also, unlike for pure states, mixed state Operator Entanglement Entropies are not necessarily connected to genuine quantum entanglement, since they can be influenced by classical correlations as well.
-However, they can still give insights into quantum many-body effects such as quantum chaos and information scrambling \cite{operator_entanglement_entropy_chaos_Zhou_2017, operator_entanglement_entropy_chaos_Wang_2019, operator_entanglement_entropy_equilibrium}.
+Due to the vectorization of the density matrix, the sum $\sum_{\alpha_k}\abs{\lambda^{[k]}_{\alpha_k}}^2$ is constant during the MPO simulation but does not necessarily need to be equal to 1 anymore; therefore before calculating entropies we normalize each vector $\lambda^{[k]}$ to 1.
+From these $\lambda$ coefficients one can again calculate the R\'enyi or von Neumann entropy of the kth bipartition defined by formulas (\ref{von_Neumann_EE_lambda}) and (\ref{Renyi_EE_lambda}).
+However, in the MPO case they are not the same as pure state entropies (\ref{Renyi_EE_state}) and (\ref{von_Neumann_EE_state}).
+Instead, they are known in the literature as operator entanglement entropies \cite{dephasing_MPO_22,operator_entanglement_entropy_equilibrium,operator_entanglement_entropy_chaos_Zhou_2017,operator_entanglement_entropy_chaos_Wang_2019}.
+In the case of pure states the operator entanglement entropy is twice the state entanglement entropy, but for mixed states they are two different quantities.
+Also, unlike for pure states, mixed-state operator entanglement entropies are not necessarily connected to genuine quantum entanglement, since they can be influenced by classical correlations as well.
+However, they can still give insights into quantum many-body effects, such as quantum chaos and information scrambling \cite{operator_entanglement_entropy_chaos_Zhou_2017, operator_entanglement_entropy_chaos_Wang_2019, operator_entanglement_entropy_equilibrium}.